- Agile Testing

 iCEDQ is a DataOps testing and monitoring platform designed to identify data issues in or across any data source using our in-memory auditing rules engine.

-iCEDQ stands for Integrity Check Engine for Data Quality.
+iCEDQ full form stands for Integrity Check Engine for Data Quality.

 Where is iCEDQ Used?